-(Board Policy - February 21, 2008 BPC section 453 Government Code Section 11146 Government Code Section 12950 1 in the state of th

-700, Statement of Economic Interests.
-Members must also complete an orientation course on the relevant ethics statutes and regulations that govern the official conduct of state officials.
+(Board Policy - February 21, 2008 BPC section 453 Government Code Section 11146 Government Code Section 12950.1 complete an orientation course on the relevant ethics statutes and regulations that govern the official conduct of state officials.

 The Government Code requires completion of this ethics orientation within the first six months of appointment and completion of a refresher course every two years thereafter.